mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 Who is *you* here?
 Me, the reviewer?
 What if I don't want to build web UIs C but I want to learn about your approach?
 Then I can't identify.
 And you lose my interest.
 Do you want that?

-##### What to do instead?
+#### What to do instead?
 In the previous example, using "you" is also sign that the text is not specific enough; and that the writer didn't think enough about whom is that prototype for.
-Replacing the *you* with the actual role for whom the prototype was designed, would have also made the text more concrete, and thus stronger:
+Replacing the *you* with the actual role for whom the prototype was designed, would have make the text more informative, more concrete, and stronger:

 > Our prototype lets *the database administrator* build interactive web UIs...